Colorado Court Records

 What is Included in Colorado Family Court Records?

 Family Court Records can include Colorado marriage records and Colorado divorce records.
-These records contain personal information of those involved and their maintenance is critical should anyone involved wish to make changes.
-Because of this both marriage and divorce records can be considered more difficult to locate and obtain than other public records, and may not be available through government sources or third party public record websites.
+These records contain personal information of those involved, and their maintenance is critical should anyone involved wish to make changes.
+Because of this, both marriage and divorce records can be considered more difficult to locate and obtain than other public records, and may not be available through government sources or third-party public record websites.

 Are Family Court Records Public in Colorado?

-Given the provisions of Colorado’s Open Records Act (CORA), most records generated by public offices are deemed public and can be accessed by interested members of the public.
+Given the provisions of Colorado's Open Records Act (CORA), most records generated by public offices are deemed public and can be accessed by interested members of the public.
 Similarly, family court records generated and managed by the administrative offices of various judicial arms can be disseminated to interested and eligible persons.
 However, the right of public access to Colorado court records is not absolute.
-As such records containing the below-stated information is restricted from public access:
+As such, records containing the below-stated information are restricted from public access:

-- Records containing the personal and contact information of minors, juveniles and selected persons
+- Records containing the personal and contact information of minors, juveniles, and selected persons

-- Court records pertaining to adoption and specific information regarding child custody, support and visitation as well as guardianship and minor emancipation
+- Court records pertaining to adoption and specific information regarding child custody, support, and visitation, as well as guardianship and minor emancipation

 - The personal information of abuse victims

-- Documents filed by child protective services and some medical professionals—including mental and psychological evaluations
+- Documents filed by child protective services and some medical professionals, including mental and psychological evaluations

 - Selected marriage license information